 “We need more accountability around here.”
 “We need to hold people accountable.”
 This is one of the most consistent themes we hear from clients when asked what they would like to achieve or improve in their business.
 It’s a worthy goal, but the path to success is not simple.
 Leaders understand that you can’t mandate accountability.
 Accountability is a choice.
 Here’s a formal definition of accountability: the willingness of an individual to account for their actions, accept responsibility for them and disclose the results in a transparent manner.
 The first thing is share a common definition of accountability in your business so that the entire team is aligned for high performance.
-This starts with the executive team, without accountability on the leadership team, you'll never be able to create full team accountability.
+This starts with the executive team, without accountability on the leadership team, you'll never be able to create full team and leadership accountability.

 Consequences of Accountability